VisRet: Visualization Improves Knowledge-Intensive Text-to-Image Retrieval: Introduction

-Compared to prior methods, \textit{VisRet} offers two key advantages.
-First, visualizations provide a more expressive and intuitive medium for encoding multiple compositional concepts such as entities, poses, and spatial relations, which are difficult to express via text alone.
-As shown in \Cref{fig:main-figure}, the visualized query is able to accurately depict the desired entity, posture, and camera angle at the same time.
-Second, by operating entirely within the image modality during retrieval, \textit{VisRet} avoids the weaknesses of cross-modal retrievers and instead leverages the stronger capacity of these retrievers in uni-modal retrieval \citep{DBLP:journals/corr/abs-2502-03566}.
+Compared to prior methods, VisRet offers two advantages.
+First, visualizations provide a more expressive and intuitive medium for representing compositional concepts such as entities, poses, and spatial relations.
+These requirements can be difficult to communicate through text alone, and encoding them exhaustively in a text query can hurt cross-modal matching due to limitations in embedding quality.
+In contrast, as shown in \Cref{fig:main-figure}, the visualized query can depict the desired entity, posture, and camera angle at the same time.
+Second, by operating entirely within the image modality during retrieval, VisRet avoids the weaknesses of cross-modal retrievers and leverages the stronger capacity of these retrievers in unimodal retrieval \citep{DBLP:journals/corr/abs-2502-03566}.